epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-01-01-gentoo-selective-emerge.markdown

 I think this classic issue is, already somewhere in gentoo manual.
 I just love to write a blog about this.

-#### Issue
+#### Common Upgrading

 After a few month of not upgrading Gentoo,
 I always have a bunch of package that needed to be compiled.
 I do not have all the time in the world,
-I have life to take care of, so compile all upgraded packages is not an option.
+I have life to take care of,
+so compile all upgraded packages is not an option.

 {% highlight bash %}
  % sudo emerge --ask -uvDN @world